 Each of these types of communication has had ample research, study, and a mountain of advice on how to be most effective.
 Attempting to cover all three in a single blog post would be a daunting task.
 So, today, I’m going to focus in on getting permission from leadership.

 Almost everyone has a boss.
-And almost everyone needs some level of permission from that boss from time to time.
+Almost everyone needs some level of permission from that boss from time to time.
 And while your idea, initiative, or request might seem straightforward and clear in its value to you, bosses sometimes struggle to see our wisdom.
 Perhaps they are distracted or impatient, or just plain grumpy.
 But likely the brilliance of our idea doesn’t shine through for them because we haven’t framed it in terms of their worldview.
-We need to consider all of the ideas, pressures, and constraints that are rattling around inside our bosses heads and make sure that our proposal doesn’t cause conflict.
+We need to consider all of the ideas, pressures, and constraints that are rattling around inside our bosses’ heads.
+We need to make sure that our proposal doesn’t cause conflict.

 Here is some of the collective wisdom that ThoughtForm has gathered on how to best present ideas to get permission from leadership.

-Create bite-sized morsels.
 Break down your proposal into a series of increasingly larger commitments.
 Give leadership an opportunity to approve a small-scale initial phase and later say yes to a larger, riskier phase.
-See Robert Cialdini’s Influence: Science and Practice for more about the power of escalating commitments.

-If you’re interested in learning more about persuading leaders, I suggest checking out the following books:
+If you’re interested in learning more about getting permission from leadership, I suggest checking out the following books:

 Why Business People Speak Like Idiots, by Brian Fugere, Chelsea Hardaway, and Jon Warshawsky, is a lively and funny guide full of useful and practical advice about all kinds of corporate communication.
-The authors believe that it is smart to cultivate your own voice and to tell stories that are distinct from the bland, gray, corporate norm.
+The authors believe that it is smart to cultivate your own voice.
+Tell stories that are distinct from the bland, gray, corporate norm.

 The Story Factor, by Annette Simmons, explores the power of stories to influence.
 For Simmons, businesses are social systems and stories are needed to lubricate these relationships.
 Stories can make things clear and motivate in ways that data, bullet points, and directives can’t match.
 The book offers ideas about the types of stories to tell, when to make use of them, and how to tell stories so people listen.